Intelligent access key

 - Set the maximum speed limit, up to 80 mph

-- Set the maximum audio volume, up to 45% of the maximum
+- Set the maximum audio volume, up to 45 percent of capacity

 When MyKey is active, it:

-- Makes the Belt-Minder® warning chime until the safety belts are buckled
+- Makes the Belt-Minder® (front safety belt reminder) warning chime sound until the safety belts are buckled

 - Mutes the audio system until the safety belts are buckled